Towards the continuum limit of a $(1+1)$d quantum link Schwinger model: IV. Extrapolations

 where including the second order for the ground state significantly improves the accuracy of our results, indicating that our lattice data is rather far away from the continuum limit.
 Our final results are the ground state energy density $\omega_0(m/e)$ and the first two energies $\omega_{1,2}(m/e)$ above the ground state.
 The extrapolations of the iMPS data proceed analogously, omitting the fit with respect to $N$.

 In general, the data $\omega_j(S,N,g,m/e)$ diverges as $g \rightarrow 0$ for fixed $S,N$, and $m/e$ in such a way that for every $g$ there are minimal values of $S$ and $N$ required for a reliable extrapolation.
 In order to avoid additional assumptions about the functional form of $\omega_j(S,N,g,m/e)$, we have implemented a simple convergence check to discard data with too small values of $S$ and $N$: To obtain the results presented in the main text, we discarded all bare data corresponding to the same value of $g$ (and fixed $j$) if the extrapolated values $\omega_j(N,g,m/e)$ differ by more than $10\%$ from the value corresponding to the largest available spin length $S_\text{max}$, i.e. when $|\omega_j(N,g,m/e) - \omega_j(S_\text{max},N,g,m/e)| > 0.1 \times |\omega_j(S_\text{max},N,g,m/e)|$.
 For the ED data, we checked for convergence of the $N$ extrapolation analogously.
 After supplementing the fits by this procedure, and given the relatively small values of $S$ (and $N$ for the ED), we find that the uncertainty of all quantities is dominated by the final extrapolation to the continuum limit.
 The error bars shown in the plots of the main text indicate systematic errors that arise from the corresponding choice of fit range.
 We have estimated these errors following the procedure described in the appendix of~\cite{banuls2013mass}.
+Our final results are summarized in figure~\ref{table:results}, { where we also state the normalized square error

+to illustrate that the errors of individual fits are negligible.
+Here $y_k$ denotes the data used for the fit [e.g.~$\omega_k(S, \dots)$ for several spin lengths $S$], $f(y_k)$ is the fit result evaluated at $y_k$ [with $f$ the appropriate fit function from Eq.~\eqref{eq:fit1},~\eqref{eq:fit2a},~\eqref{eq:fit2b},~\eqref{eq:fit3a} or ~\eqref{eq:fit3b}] and $N_\text{data}$ is the number of data points $y_k$ used for the particular fit.
+We emphasize that the $\chi^2$-value has no statistical interpretation as all our calculations are purely deterministic. }